bhoptee/trueman-chiro/src/pages/about.md

     features:
       - type: feature_item
         content: At Vantage Chiropractic were about getting you back to what you want to do.
-Whether that’s sports, hobbies or just everyday life.
+Whether that’s sports and activities, hobbies or just everyday life.
 Providing the benefit of expert knowledge and experience, and integrating a variety of assessments and treatment techniques all with the aim of promoting faster recovery.
         image: /images/vantage-1.jpg
 template: landing
 ---